PART ONE - PART TWO - PART THREE - PART FOUR

 With the Golden Collection series coming to an end, Warner Home Video next turned to some of the odds and ends left in the vault.
 A complete, vintage episode of The Road Runner Show would be included on the Saturday Morning Cartoons: 1960s Volume 2 two-disc set.

 The remaining space on the discs was taken up by off-the-shelf transfers of television specials and "bonus cartoons," almost none of which were given any sort of remastering.
 The two specials chosen, Bugs Bunny in King Arthur's Court and Daffy Duck's Easter Egg-Citement, were also the only two still unreleased on disc to consist entirely of new animation.
 The bonus shorts, meanwhile, were a mixed bag.
 A collection of Friz Freleng's black-and-white Captain and the Kids cartoons for MGM were featured, as was the occasional quasi-classic like Punch Trunk and Rabbit Rampage.
-The rest of the unremastered bonus selections were the likes of Sniffles Takes a Trip, The Fighting 69 1/2th, Confusions of a Nutzy Spy, I Like Mountain Music, How Do I Know It's Sunday?, Sleepy Time Possum, and Wild Wild World, among others--sure to please completists to an extent, but hardly essential picks.
-As if the selection didn't already leave something to be desired, one particular choice, the black and white Hop and Go, used a foreign TV transfer that muted out all of the dialogue with intrusively overdubbed music cues taken from other cartoons.
+The rest of the unremastered bonus selections were the likes of Sniffles Takes a Trip, The Fighting 69 1/2th, Confusions of a Nutzy Spy, I Like Mountain Music, How Do I Know It's Sunday?, Sleepy Time Possum, and Wild Wild World, among others--sure to please completists to an extent, but hardly must-have picks.
+As if the selection didn't already leave something to be desired, one particular choice, Norm McCabe's black and white fan favorite Hop and Go, used a foreign TV transfer that muted out all of the dialogue with intrusively overdubbed music cues taken from other cartoons.
 The once-celebrated and highly praised Looney Tunes Golden Collection ended with traces of desperation and lazy quality control.

 And like in the past, a two-disc Looney Tunes Spotlight Collection 6 was also released.
 Although ostensibly using the first and fourth discs from Golden Collection Volume Six, the set did a lot more swapping out and rearranging than its predecessors had, pulling a number of cartoons from the bigger collection's second and third discs--and even a couple from Golden Collection Volume Two for good measure!
 Looney Tunes Spotlight Collection 6 also marked a first for the series by including bonus cartoons, specifically some of the unremastered shorts from the larger set.